|

 performed at Birmingham.
 All went smoothly until like always seemed

-to happen to him, Aaron got a post op infection a particularly nasty
+to happen to him, Aaron got a post op infection, a particularly nasty

 fungal one and he became very poorly.
+His jaundice returned his

 The 2nd transplant assessment took place January 2000 and Aaron was